badboy/ebpf-icmp-ping/README.md

 ## Requirements

 * A recent kernel.
 Tested with 4.8 and 4.9
-* `iproute2 v4.9`. v4.10 has a bug makig it unusable.
+* `iproute2 v4.9`. v4.10 has a bug making it unusable.
   If your system does not provide it, compile it from [git](https://wiki.linuxfoundation.org/networking/iproute2).
   Installation is not needed, the `tc` binary is enough.